 Your options to redeem rewards are many, and so are the types of cash back credit cards on the market.
 You’ll typically find cash back rates of anywhere from 1% to 5%, based on the particular card.
 Depending on the card you choose the available cash back credit cards may also offer a bonus for qualifying new Cardmembers, or an introductory Annual Percentage Rate (APR) offer along with the various terms and conditions to consider for each card.
 Then, too, it would be helpful to know which cards are suggested for certain credit scores, and what your score is before applying.
 Keep in mind that credit scores are just one factor that credit card issuers use to assess your eligibility for a credit card.
 Just because your credit score is in a particular range does not guarantee you will be approved for a credit card.
 Credit card issuers use a variety of different types of credit scores and other criteria to make credit decisions.

 Which card is right for you?
-Keep reading for our picks on the best cash back rewards credit cards and you may see one that closely matches your spending habits and that is a fit for you.
+For a start, look for one that closely matches your spending habits to find one that is a fit for you.

 What credit score is needed for a cash back credit card?